-Through the 2 iterations of paper prototyping and feedback gathering, the basic logic, the sign up flow and main structures of the App were established.
-I found it's time to move on to start building wireframes and interactive prototypes to have a more concrete realization of the ideas
+After 2 iterations of paper prototyping and feedback gathering, the basic logic, I established the signup flow and main structures of the App.
+Then I used wireframes and interactive prototypes to have a more concrete representation of the ideas.

-The prototype illustrates the flows and what users can do before and after user sign up.
-To provide a great user experience, users have the opportunity to search and find what they want even before signing up.
+The prototype below illustrates what users can do before and after user sign up.
+They have the opportunity to search and find what they want even before signing up.
 This in return provides motivations for users to sign up.
 After signing up, a user can send messages to potential roommates, add roommates and share bills.
-The App addressed the safety issues by user ID and security verification after user sign up.
-The common pains found in roommates interaction are addressed by providing a private space for split bills and opinion sharing
+The App addressed the safety issues by verifying user ID after user-registration.

-Then I build an interactive prototype using Sketch's latest prototype tool.
-All the effort was to make sure that users will get a holistic idea of the flow experience and key functions provided by the App.
+Then I built an interactive prototype using Sketch's latest prototype tool.
+The effort was to make sure that users will get a holistic experience of the flow and key functions of the App.

 Interactive prototype for testing

-With the prototype I conducted 5 user testings with the participants I interviewed earlier.
+With the prototype I conducted user testings with the 5 participants I interviewed earlier.
 They were asked to look for an ideal room and roommate "Amy", ask her questions and then became roommates.
-The purpose was to test the flows and the functions within the structure.
-The users helped me find 2 key insights:
+From the testings I find 2 key insights:

 1. "Roommates" section is confusing.

-2. Money transaction function in roommate section is useful while "set up a poll" function is not.
+2. Money transaction function in the roommate section is useful while "set up a poll" function is not.